PiratePort/Helm/README.md

 You may need to intall the Adafruit GPIO library depending on your platform

-Raspberry Pi: `sudo pip3 install RPI.GPIO`
+Raspberry Pi: `sudo pip3 install RPI.GPIO pyalsaaudio`

 Beaglebone Black: `sudo pip3 install Adafruit_BBIO`